hessu/aprsc/doc/README.md

 Linux and OS X are the main development environments and will receive premium support, but FreeBSD and Solaris 11 are known to work too.
-Packaged binaries for Debian and Ubuntu will be available shortly for super-easy installations and automatic upgrades.
+Packaged binaries for Debian and Ubuntu are available for super-easy installations and automatic upgrades using APT.

 Design